 Critical Effectiveness of a Supportive Environment

 Recovering from drug or alcohol addiction is one of the most challenging battles an individual will ever wage.
 It is one of the most important when it comes to health and well-being.
-The more supportive the environment and programs are, the better the results are for anyone attempting to break free from the grip of serious addiction.
+The more supportive the environment, self-help groups and programs are, the better the results are for anyone attempting to break free from the grip of serious addiction.
 A few of the critical benefits of supportive teams, families, and sobriety peers are:

 - Increased and honest communication